irmakoz1/Mental_Health_Effects_on_Drug_Use_and_Suicide_R_Report/readme.txt

 Irmak Ozarslan, Barbara Maier

 ------------------------------------------------
-Suicide is one of the greatest cause of mortality.
-It depends on many factors however, how these factors interact is not well known.
+More than 720 000 people die due to suicide every year.
+Suicide is the third leading cause of death among 15–29-year-olds (WHO, 2025).
+It depends on many factors however, the interaction between these factors is not well known.

-Some well known infleunces are mental health conditions such as depression, bipolarity and anxiety; unemployments and class struggles.
+Some infleunces include mental health conditions such as depression, bipolarity and anxiety; and unemployments with class struggles.

-In our analysis we wanted to explore all these factors and their interactions country-wise to get more insights about prevention strategies.
+In this analysis we wanted to explore different factors and their interactions in a country-wise setting to get more insights about prevention strategies.

 The interactive plot on countrywise data can be accessed here: https://irmakoz.shinyapps.io/shiny_app/